 Workplace-based assessments should be recorded in the Learning Environment for Pathology Trainees (LEPT) system.
-The LEPT is a web-based system for workplace-based assessment and multi-source feedback (MSF) which also includes an e-Portfolio to support the ARCP process.
-However, the printable workplace-based assessment forms on the College website are available, for instances when trainees/assessors do not have direct access to a PC/internet when the assessment is being conducted.
+The LEPT system is an ePortfolio to capture trainees' progress during training.
+It records workplace-based assessments including multi-source feedback (MSF) and includes a functionality to support the Annual Review of Competence Progression (ARCP) process.

+The printable workplace-based assessment forms on the College website are available for instances when trainees/assessors do not have direct access to a PC/internet when the assessment is being conducted.
 In such cases, it is expected that the forms will be used to record the assessment with the intention of transferring the contents to the LEPT system either by the trainee or assessor.